iamyacin/logstash-exemples/README.md

 # logstash-exemples
-This Repository contains examples of logstash usecases
+This Repository contains examples of logstash usecases.